-The memory system used for the results in Figure 10 prefetched data from main memory into the L2 cache, but not from the L2 cache into the L1 cache.
+The memory system used for the results in Fig. 13a prefetched data from main memory into the L2 cache, but not from the L2 cache into the L1 cache.
+The effect of adding an additional prefetcher from the L2 cache to the L1 cache was studied. and the results are presented in Fig. 13b.
 While there was a performance improvement in some benchmarks by the addition of a prefetcher from the L2 cache to the L1 cache, this was offset by the performance loss observed in others, resulting in a negligible average performance difference between the two cases.
 The performance reduction observed was primarily caused by the pollution of the L1 cache by data prefetched too soon, resulting in the eviction of needed data such as local variables on the stack.
+Since, we want to target for a design that is energy-efficient prefetching from L2 to L1 was discarded.